tannuahuja/http-status-codes/content.md

         400 : means bad request, The server cannot process the request because the syntax is incorrect or malformed.
 This could happen if the client sends invalid or incomplete data
               Common Causes:
-                 Invalid query parameters.
+              1. Invalid query parameters.
-                 Incorrect URL formatting.
+              2. Incorrect URL formatting.
-                 Missing or malformed headers.
+              3. Missing or malformed headers.
-                 Badly structured JSON, XML, or form data.
+              4. Badly structured JSON, XML, or form data.
             eg: a POST request for an api api.github.com/user/name in which we have to give name but instaed of name we passed username so it is a BAD REQUEST

         401: means unautherised/ unauthenticated
              request requires authentication, but the client has not provided valid credentials.
 It is commonly used in situations where a user needs to log in or supply an API key to                    access the resource.
              Common Causes:
-                Missing or incorrect credentials (e.g., username/password, API keys).
+              1. Missing or incorrect credentials (e.g., username/password, API keys).
-                The client has not logged in or provided authentication information.
+              2. The client has not logged in or provided authentication information.

+        403: means forbidden/ unautherised
+             The server understands the request but refuses to authorize it.
+This is different from a 401 Unauthorized error, where the issue is lack of authentication.
+A 403 indicates                  that, even with the correct credentials, the client is not allowed to access the resource due to permissions.
+                eg: you have access to the college website but not to the placecemt of student details so u can access only other data but that resource u want to access it gives 403 error                 from the server simply permission issues

+        404 :(resource not found)

 ## 5XX : means the issue with the application and the server